SaberSwordBoy/NaughtyOrNice/README.md

 The arduino's code does the actual naughty-or-nice deciding, and sends signals to the raspi via USB Serial.
 These signals are just strings, for better readability, but they could be anything, such as a single character or integers.

+# Sound Effects

+There's a lot of sounds in this project, most of them are the voice files that it plays to tell you if you are naughty or nice.
+These are in the voices folder, and we made using a website called acapela box.
+It's got some really cool text to speech, like the one for this, and even one that sounds like yoda! https://acapela-box.com/AcaBox/index.php

+The rest of the sound effects were downloaded off of http://productioncrate.com, and played in a certain order when the raspi recieves the "buildup" command from the arduino

 # Wiring
 ![Picture of the arduino circuit](https://cdn.discordapp.com/attachments/892498440095928351/918544376567853106/arduino_circuit.png)
 Basically, what we have here is a few LEDs wired up to the arduino with a push button for triggering the whole naughty-nice sequence.